 Online Poker: The Death (and Rebirth) of Tells?

 In the digital age, traditional tells are harder to spot.
-But online poker has created new types of behavioral clues:
+But in online poker games, new types of behavioral clues have emerged:

 Timing Tells: How long a player takes to make a move can offer insights.
 Quick responses might signal automation or confidence, while delays may hint at indecision or multitasking.

-Bet Patterns: Repetitive or inconsistent betting styles are often more revealing than facial expressions.
+Bet Patterns: Repetitive or inconsistent betting styles in an online setting are often more revealing than facial expressions, making behavioral observation just as critical as in live play.

 Reading and Protecting Your Own Signals